MaraTrifuna/test/Titan-Performance-and-Monitoring.md

 ### User-Provided/Custom Reporter Configuration

-In case the Metrics reporter configuration options presented above don't meet your needs, Titan provides a utility method to access the single `MetricRegistry` instance which holds all of its Metrics.
+In case the Metrics reporter configuration options presented above don't meet your needs, Titan provides a utility method to access the single `MetricRegistry` instance which holds all of its measurements.

 ```java
 com.codahale.metrics.MetricRegistry titanRegistry =